aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/activexcontrolbase/_index.md

 ```

-Gets and sets a custom icon to display as the mouse pointer for the control.
+a custom icon to display as the mouse pointer for the control.

 **Returns:**
 byte[]